Naz1804/todolist/README.md

 # Installation
 First thing first is you need `node.js` installed.
 Use this _[Link](https://nodejs.org/)_ to be sent to the `node.js` downloads.

-Then you can clone the code locally by copying the `HTTPS` from the `Code </>` button and paste on to your code editor.
+Then you can clone the code locally by copying the `HTTPS` from the `<> Code` button and paste on to your code editor.

 To install the dependencies, run the following command in your terminal: